penguoir/nextstep-content/front-end/advanced-development-tools/webpack.md

 [installing-babel]: https://babeljs.io/

 - Webpack's documentation has fancy words like 'static module bundler', 'dependency graph', and 'tree shaking'.
-Don't worry about these too much;
-they're just for marketing.
+Don't worry about these terms too much, they're talking about the implementation of Webpack, so you don't need to understand them unless you do advanced work with it.
 - Babel takes your JavaScript code and changes it, so it works on every browser.
 - Webpack can do a lot more than what you've seen in this chapter.
 If it interests you, work through [the Webpack guides][webpack-guides]